joseeden/KodeKloud_Engineer_Labs/Tasks_81-90/TASK_88_Ansible_Create_Users_and_Groups.md

 vault_password_file = ~/playbooks/secrets/vault.txt
 ```

 Before we run the playbook, let's first make sure we can reach the App servers by running a simple PING.
-All three shuold return a "PONG" response.
+All three should return a "PONG" response.

 ```bash
 $ vi ~/playbooks/ansible.cfg